jeroenooms/opencpu-pages/_posts/2015-06-19-bcrypt-release.md

 ## TRUE
 {% endhighlight %}

-The `gensalt` function generates a salt for use with `hashpw` and is used to specify the complexity.
-The first few characters in the salt string hold the bcrypt version number and value for log_rounds.
+The `gensalt` function generates a salt for use with `hashpw` and specifies the complexity of the algorithm via the `log_rounds` parameter.
+The first few characters in the salt string hold the bcrypt version  and value for log_rounds.
 The remainder stores 16 bytes of base64 encoded randomness for seeding the hashing algorithm.

 {% highlight r %}
 # Use varying complexity: